-The average number of days it took to sell a home in the quarter dropped by eight days when compared to the same quarter of 2016.
+The average number of days it took to sell a home in the fourth quarter dropped by eight days, compared to the same quarter of 2016.

-King County continues to be the tightest market, with homes taking an average of 17 days to sell.
-Every county except San Juan saw the days on market drop from the same period a year ago.
+King County continues to be the tightest market in Western Washington, with homes taking an average of 21 days to sell.
+Every county in the region saw the length of time it took to sell a home either drop or remain static relative to the same period a year ago.

-This quarter, it took an average of 43 days to sell a home.
-This is down from the 51 days it took in the second quarter of 2016 and down by 8 days from the second quarter of this year.
+Last quarter, it took an average of 50 days to sell a home.
+This is down from 58 days in the fourth quarter of 2016, but up by 7 days from the third quarter of 2017.

 ABOUT MATTHEW GARDNER